-62 25 Deeply Affordable housing for persons at 30% area median income or below.
-Objective: As vouchers are available, at least 20% of units in assisted developments will be deed restricted as extremely-low-income.
-POLICY 3.2 CREATE A MORE DIVERSE MIX OF HOMES TO MEET COMMUNITY NEEDS Action 3.2.1: Develop zoning standards to encourage missing middle and multi-unit housing types in currently single-family-dominated neighborhoods, including flats, duplexes, triplexes, fourplexes, townhomes/rowhouses, and ADUs.
+Objective: As vouchers or funds are available, at least 20 percent of units in assisted developments will be deed restricted as extremely-low-income.

+POLICY 3.2 CREATE A MORE DIVERSE MIX OF HOMES TO MEET COMMUNITY NEEDS

+Action 3.2.1: Develop zoning standards to encourage missing middle and multi-unit housing types in currently single-familydominated neighborhoods, including flats, duplexes, triplexes, fourplexes, townhomes/ rowhouses, and ADUs.

 The City will review and amend the Planning Code and implement objective design standards to encourage missing middle-density housing typologies, including flats, duplexes, multiplexes (triplexes, and fourplexes), bungalow courts, rowhouses/townhomes, and ADUs.
 The City will work to reduce pre-development costs and expedite the planning approval process for missing middle housing types resulting from both new construction and the conversion of existing structures.
-The City will develop zoning standards that allow for two, three, and four units on parcels in Detached Unit Residential (RD) and Mixed Housing Type Residential (RM) zones.
-The City will also reduce the minimum lot size in Detached Unit Residential and Mixed Housing Type Residential generally to 3,000 square feet to remove constraints on lot splitting.
-The City will permit a variety of building types (attached, detached, bungalow courts) to maximize flexibility, neighborhood scale and potential opportunities for homeownership (split lots and condominiums) in parallel with Policy 5.1.
-The City will develop objective design standards at the neighborhood level to ensure that multi-unit neighborhood scale housing types designed in a manner that is compatible with the scale of existing residential housing forms in these zoning districts is permitted ministerially.
-Responsible Party: Oakland Planning & Building Department Potential Funding Source: General Plan Surcharge and permit fees, 2415 fund of the City, SB2 Grant for Objective Design Standards Timeframe: 2023 Objective: Significantly increase production of multi-unit housing types (including duplexes, triplexes and fourplexes) in current single-family-dominated neighborhoods to match housing need.
-Action 3.2.2: Promote live/work housing and housing for artists.
+The City will develop zoning standards that allow for two, three, and four units on parcels in Detached Unit Residential (RD) Zones and additional multi-unit housing types in Mixed Housing Type Residential (RM) Zones.
+The City will also reduce the minimum lot size in Detached Unit Residential and Mixed Housing Type Residential lots to 2,000 square feet to remove constraints on lot splitting.
+The City will permit a variety of building types (attached, detached, bungalow courts) to maximize flexibility, neighborhood scale and potential opportunities for homeownership (split lots and condominiums) in parallel with Policy 3.4 and Policy 5.1.
+See Appendix J for a summary of missing middle zoning amendments.